withastro/docs/CONTRIBUTING.md

 Every pull request needs to be reviewed by our contributors and approved by a maintainer.

-You can find more information about submittin your pull requests in our [contributor guides](https://contribute.docs.astro.build)
+You can find more information about submitting your pull requests in our [contributor guides](https://contribute.docs.astro.build)

 ### Contribute PRs using an online code editor (e.g. StackBlitz, Codeflow, CodeSandbox, Gitpod)